tonivade/purefun/README.md

 ## Disclaimer

 **This project is not ready to be used in production**, I use it to learn functional programming concepts by my self, but, if you want to use it, **use it at your own risk**.
 Anyway if you think is useful for you, go ahead, also any feedback and PR are very welcome.

-## Base Interfaces

-### Higher Kinded types
+## Higher Kinded Types

 In this project I have implemented some patterns of functional programming that need Higher Kinded Types.
 In Java there are not such thing, but it can be simulated using a especial codification of types.

 In Scala we can define a higher kinded typed just like this `Monad[F[_]]` but in Java it can be codified like this `Monad<F extends Kind>`. `Kind` is a simple mark interface.
 Then we can define a type using a special codification like this:

 ```java
 interface SomeType<T> extends Higher1<SomeType.µ, T> {

   interface µ extends Kind {}

   // this is a safe cast
   static SomeType<T> narrowK(Higher1<SomeType.µ, T> hkt) {
     return (SomeType<T>) hkt;